 Southern Africa’s vulture populations are in serious decline.
-Of the six Savannah species found in South Africa, all are classified as either endangered or critically endangered.
-Current trends in important sub-populations of these species, such as in KwaZulu-Natal, are indicating that all breeding pairs of White-Headed Vultures and Lappet-Faced Vultures will be locally extinct within the next few years.
+Of the six species found in South Africa, all are classified as either endangered or critically endangered.
+In some areas populations have declined by up to 90% and current trends in important sub-populations of these species, such as in KwaZulu-Natal, are indicating that all breeding pairs of White-Headed Vultures and Lappet-Faced Vultures will be locally extinct within the next few years.